 The tax paid when a beneficiary receive a person’s estate that is worth more than £325,000 upon their death.
 Below the Inheritance Tax threshold of £325,000 the tax does not apply.

 A style of buy-to-let mortgage where you only have to pay interest every month as an alternative to a standard repayment mortgage.
-However, when the loan matures, the mortgage-holder will have to pay full cost of the property.
+However, when the loan matures, the mortgage-holder will have to pay the full cost of the property.

 The proportion of a loan charged as interest to the borrower, normally conducted as a percentage of the outstanding loan amount.